atolodas/All-in-One-GDPR-Integration/README.md

 # All-in-One-GDPR Integration
 ### Example of how to integrate with the All-in-One GDPR WordPress plugin

 This repository is a working WordPress Plugin.
-If you are going to build an integration for All-in-One GDPR, fork or download this rep to get started.
+If you are going to build an integration for (All-in-One GDPR)[https://gdprplug.in/], fork or download this rep to get started.

+For more informtion about how to make a integrtion for All-in-One GDPR please refer to the (GDPRPlug.in/Documentation)[https://gdprplug.in/documentation]

 ```php